 Our mission is to display and operate a large, permanent model railway and exhibition in Markeaton park, Derby.

 We have achieved the first part of our vision, namely to exhibit a 00 scale model railway to the public in a refurbished large building in Markeaton Park.
-The building is located opposite the South Car Park, and is adjacent to the southern end of the narrow gauge light railway that links that part of Markeaton Park with the Mundy Play Centre.
-Thus there is synergy between the idea of riding on the light railway and then visiting the model railway.
+The building is located opposite the South Car Park and next to the main path that links the A38/A52 Ashbourne Road with the Craft Village and the Mundy Play Centre.

-Later phases of our project are expected to include a garden railway adjacent to the model railway building, and also, if possible a miniature steam railway track.
+Later phases of our project are being developed and could include a garden railway adjacent to the model railway building and also, if possible, a miniature steam railway track.

 The Famous Trains model railway benefits community needs that were currently under-supplied in the area.
 Even though a million people visit Markeaton Park each year (per the Derby City Council’s website), there is a finite number of attractions there for families and visitors who may also have technical and transport interests.
-After touring the Craft Village, playing in the Mundy Play Centre, and riding on the light railway, a family may now spend a fascinating half-hour or more watching the model trains pass by on the 00 scale Famous Trains model railway.
+After touring the Craft Village, playing in the Mundy Play Centre, and enjoying the open spaces of the park, a family may now spend a fascinating half-hour or more watching the model trains pass by on the 00 scale Famous Trains model railway.
 The model railway has the theme of “famous trains”.
-Visitors can see and recognise full-length, well-known trains (such as the Flying Scotsman, the Virgin Voyager, and the Midland Pullman) and soon will be able to operate by push-button several set piece models around the layout.
+Visitors can see and recognise full-length, well-known trains (such as the Flying Scotsman, the Virgin Voyager, and the Midland Pullman) and can operate by push-button several set piece models around the layout.
 This charity believes that the model railway adds to the attractions of Markeaton Park in a way that educates as well as entertains.
 It is also be something for visitors to do when the weather turns wet.

 Education and Training